vippsas/vipps-shopify/README.md

 Enable customers to choose Vipps or MobilePay as a payment method directly in the checkout.

-Download the plugin from the [Shopify app store](https://apps.shopify.com/vipps?locale).

 To add branding and order information, install the [Companion app](companion.md).

 ## Description